-Take this blog post as a google example for how to structure your posts.
+Take this blog post as a google example of how to structure your posts.
 The longer the word count, the more different elements you’ll need to break up your blog post content.

-Use lists, images and headers to break your content up into bite sized chunks that are easy to skim read, this will satisfy people who just want to know one specific thing from your blog post rather than the whole thing.
+Use lists, images and headers to break your content up into bite-sized chunks that are easy to skim and read, this will satisfy people who just want to know one specific thing from your blog post rather than the whole thing.

 Stay Consistent With Blogging For Small Businesses

 The worst thing you can do is create a blog on your small business website and only post once.
 Regularly blogging for small businesses shows consistency and dedication which are two qualities potential customers will love to see.

 If you are short on time, consider hiring an assistant or copywriter to help you keep up with at least one new blog post per month.
 If you have a team, you could consider delegating each member to a specific blog post topic and having them write it on a quiet afternoon.